What Is Listed Property?

 Is this type of property investment right for you?

-For good reason, property investment remains a favourite type of investment for many Kiwis.
-Listed property commonly refers to a type of property investment that could be a welcome addition to the investment portfolio of many New Zealanders.
+The term listed property commonly refers to a type of property investment that could be a welcome addition to the investment portfolio of many New Zealanders.

-Background – REITs and listed property
+Background – REITs and Listed Property

 A real estate investment trust (REIT) is a company that owns, operates, or finances income-generating real estate.
-A REIT is a type of managed fund, as REITs pool the funds of numerous investors.
+A REIT is a type of managed fund, as REITs pool the funds of numerous investors to buy underlying assets, in this case, real estate.

 Note: to avoid confusion, in some countries the term ‘listed property’ can refer to a certain type of business asset for tax purposes.
 That is not the focus of the description on this page.

-Traditional Kiwi property investors
+Traditional Kiwi Property Investors

 • Improvements can be made to increase the property’s value.
 This especially suits DIY’ers and tradespeople.